maread99/beanahead/README.md

 - Removes reconciled expected transactions from their respective ledgers.
 (The `-k` flag can be passed to 'keep' the expected transactions.)

 If the command is executed as above with the files in the [examples/recon](./examples/recon) folder and the matches are confirmed then:
-- an `injection.beancount` file will be created that looks like [this](./examples/recon/expected_injection.beancount)
+- an `injection.beancount` file will be created that looks like [this](./examples/recon/expected_injection.beancount).
 - reconciled transactions will be removed from [rx.beancount](./examples/recon/rx.beancount), such that it ends up like [this](./examples/recon/rx_updated.beancount).
 - reconciled transactions will be removed from [x.beancount](./examples/recon/x.beancount), such that it ends up like [this](./examples/recon/x_updated.beancount).

 ### Matching
-Beanahead matches expected with new transactions based on:
+Beanahead matches expected with imported transactions based on:
 - payee (see [Defining the payee](#defining-the-payee))
 - similarity in accounts
 - closeness of dates